JiejunShi/CAMDA/README.md

 ![image](https://github.com/JiejunShi/methylation_interruption/blob/master/images/MIELD_Equation.jpg)
 ‘M’, ‘U’ and ‘I’ represent the numbers of methylated fragments, unmethylated fragments and methylation-interrupted fragments, respectively. ‘ω_m’, ‘ω_u’ and ‘ω_i’ are the weights for each fragment.
 Optional weights can be **the CpG counts of each fragment** or **1**(unweighted).
 ## Usage
-There are two scripts in MIELD toolkit. (functions.py is the functions required by MIELD.py)
+There are two scripts in MIELD toolkit. (`./src/functions.py` contains the functions required by `./src/MIELD.py`) Example files of all the input and output can be found in `./demo/`.

 	$ python ./src/MIELD.py
  	MIELD Toolkit